 - Adjusting driver controls

-- Attending to the needs of another passenger in the car, including young children
+- Attending to the needs of other passengers in the car, including young children

 - Using a GPS system or navigation app

-The NHTSA considers mobile phone texting as the most alarming distraction, and the problem seems to be increasing each year.
+The NHTSA considers mobile phone texting the most alarming distraction, and the problem seems to be increasing yearly.

 How to Prevent Distracted Driving